dummifiedme/TheNotebook/NotesVault/0 Inbox/First-Past-The-Post System.md

 	- One who secures a majority of votes = elected
 	- Simple majority electorate deoesn't represent whole electorate
 		- aka doesn't secure due representation to minorities
-		> [[System of Proportional Representation]] aims to remove the (these) defects in territorial representation.
+		> [[../1 Projects/UPSC/GS2/System of Proportional Representation]] aims to remove the (these) defects in territorial representation.
-	- Adopted over [[System of Proportional Representation]], for Lok Sabha due to two reasons:
+	- Adopted over [[../1 Projects/UPSC/GS2/System of Proportional Representation]], for Lok Sabha due to two reasons:
 		1. {1: Difficulty in understanding the system (for the people, due to {2: low literacy})}
 		2. {1: Unsuitability to the Parliamentary government (due to {2:tendency of the system to multiple political parties leading to instability})}
 <!--ID: 1606267016387-->